gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This improves experience with compilation when working iteratively on some Java or Groovy code, e.g. when iteratively running compile or test tasks from an IDE.

+For Java this feature is enabled by default and for Groovy it's disabled by default.
+The feature can be enabled or disabled with the [`incrementalAfterFailure`](javadoc/org/gradle/api/tasks/compile/CompileOptions.html#getIncrementalAfterFailure--) compile option.

 #### Relocated convention plugins in projects generated with `init`